 And lastly, of course you can’t focus many different keywords on an uncluttered one page website.
 If your website is several pages, then each one can rank well for your keywords, but if it’s just one page then it is unlikely to rank for more than a couple of your keywords.

-Our verdict: Yeah, one page websites look good, but if you want to rank well then stick with a traditional website.
+Our verdict: Yeah, one page websites look good, but if you want to rank well then stick with a traditional website design in The Woodlands.

 This website was built with the newest technologies.